ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 There can be no constructors, or destructors, or automatic initialization, or any sort of borrow checking analysis, because Terra has no scoping mechanisms.
 The only thing it provides is `defer`, which only operates inside lua lexical blocks (`do` and `end`)... sometimes, if you get lucky.
 The exact behavior is a bit confusing, and of course can only be divined by random experimentation because it **isn't documented anywhere!** Terra's only saving grace, the *singular keyword* that allows you to attempt to build some sort of pretend object system, **isn't actually mentioned anywhere**.

-Of course, Terra's metaprogramming *is* turing complete, and it is *technically possible* to implement some of these mechanisms, but only if you either wrap absolutely every single variable declaration in a function, or you introspect the AST and annotate every single variable
+Of course, Terra's metaprogramming *is* turing complete, and it is *technically possible* to implement some of these mechanisms, but only if you either wrap absolutely every single variable declaration in a function, or you introspect the AST and annotate every single variable with initialization statuses and then run a metaprogram over it to figure out when constructors or destructors or assignment operators need to be called.
+Except, this might not work, because the (undocumented, of course) `__update` metamethod that is supposed to trigger when you assign something to a variable has a bug where it's not always called in all situations.
+This turns catching assignments and extracting l-value or r-value status from a mind-bogglingly difficult, herculean task, to a near-impossible trial of cosmic proportions that probably requires the help of at least two Avengers.
-This means that implementing objects is almost impossible because terra has no scoping mechanisms - it's C, so you just implement vtables without being able to do constructors or destructors easily.
-It does have "defer" but you have to invoke it yourself

 ## There Is No Type System